Study Abroad in Ecuador

 What to Know Before You Study in Ecuador

-Ecuador has about 61 colleges or universities, both public and private, urban and rural, historical and contemporary.
+Ecuador has about 61 colleges or universities, both public and private, urban and rural, classic and contemporary.

 For students who plan to study abroad in Ecuador, this diversity can be challenging.
 Where should you study?
 What programs are available?
 What are the classes like?

 Students familiar with the American university system will recognize similarities in Ecuadorean education, which may ease their study abroad transition.
 The academic calendar, for example, begins in late August, breaks near Christmas, resumes again in late January and ends in May.

 Likewise, Ecuador’s degree programs are much like those in America.
-Undergraduate and graduate degrees are offered; the former is typically a 4-year program while the latter is 2 years.
+Undergraduate and graduate degrees are offered; the former is typically a four-year program while the latter is two years.

 What Is Unique About Studying Abroad in Ecuador?

-Aside from the geography and culture — which truly is distinctive — Ecuadorean colleges share special characteristics.
+Aside from the geography and culture, which truly is distinctive, Ecuadorean colleges and universities share special characteristics.
 Many schools, like Universidad San Francisco de Quito (USFQ), expect students to take responsibility for their own education, and encourage “specialized generalists” rather than the major-focused undergrads of most US universities.

-Schools in Ecuador are also generally bilingual, speaking Spanish and English (some also speak Quichua — an Inca language common among indigenous populations).
-Classes are primarily taught in Spanish, with many schools requiring international students to take an Introduction to Spanish course.
+Schools in Ecuador are also generally bilingual, speaking Spanish and English (some also speak Quechua, an Inca language common among indigenous populations).
+Classes are primarily taught in Spanish, with many schools requiring international students to take an introductory Spanish course.

 College Classes in Ecuador